 In Part 2 of this post, we’ll discuss more of the ramifications of diet modifications and thickened liquids, and learn why, just why, aspiration is the devil we should know.

-If this entire post is completely greek to you, or if you would just like some additional support while trying to stay afloat on dysphagia island, please consider joining the MedSLP Newbies group on Facebook, listen to the Swallow Your Pride Podcast, or check out the all inclusive Medical SLP Solution.
+If this entire post is completely greek to you, or if you would just like some additional support while trying to stay afloat on dysphagia island, please consider joining the MedSLP Newbies group on Facebook, listen to the Swallow Your Pride Podcast, or check out the all inclusive Medical SLP Collective.
 We provide brand new weekly resources in the form of handouts and videos, a panel of experts to answer ALL of your Medical SLP questions (anonymously, and not limited to dysphagia) and monthly webinars for ASHA CEUs.

 Campbell-Taylor, I. (2008).
 Oropharyngeal dysphagia in long-term care: misperceptions of treatment efficacy.
 Journal of the American Medical Directors Association, 9(7), 523-531.